gorcajo/backend-challenge/README.md

 - Class and line (from the source code)
 - Log message

-Can be customized by editing `src/main/resources/logback.xml`.
+By default it logs to a time-based rolling file, `/tmp/backend-challenge.log`.
 The default log level is DEBUG, depending of the environment (preproduction, production...) it could be set to INFO instead of DEBUG.
+The logging configuration is done by editing `src/main/resources/logback.xml`.

 ### 1.6.
 Unit tests

 I considered that the only unit test this application needed was `com.guillermoorcajo.backendchallenge.unittests.BasketServiceV1Test`.

 The tests can be more exhaustive, but for this code challenge I think that's enough (I didn't followed TDD).
-I've used JUnit for the test itself and Mckito to isolate the class under test and mock its dependencies.
+I've used JUnit for the test itself and Mockito to isolate the class under test and inject it mocked dependencies.

 ## 2. Frontend

-The frontend is served from the application itself, and the only page is `app.html`.
-If you run the app it in localhost at the port 8080 the URL would be `http://localhost:8080/app.html`.
+I've used a simple combination of HTML + Bootstrap + jQuery + CSS + JS, all of that served from the application itself.
+The only page is `app.html`, if you run the app in localhost at port 8080 the URL would be `http://localhost:8080/app.html`.

-I've used a simple combination of HTML + Bootstrap + jQuery + CSS + JS.

-It is completely decoupled from the backend: only static files were used (HTML/CSS/JS) with no template engine or any other server-side manipulation; the communication with the server is done only by AJAX calls.
+It's fully decoupled from the backend: only static files were used (HTML/CSS/JS) with no template engine or any other server-side manipulation; the communication with the server is done only by AJAX calls.
 In this way, it's very easy to substitute the frontend with a better one (the frontend team's job? :) ).

 Limitations:
 - I've not implemented any sort of session, login or user management.
 Like real ecommerce webpages, you can fill your basket without being logged in.